 Welcome to the David B. Falk College of Sport and Human Dynamics!
-Falk College brings together Syracuse University’s professional programs in Child & Family Studies, Food Studies, Marriage & Family Therapy, Public Health, Nutrition Science & Dietetics, Social Work, and Sport Management in an environment of cross-disciplinary teaching, research, practice, and service.
+Falk College brings together Syracuse University’s professional programs in Human Development & Family Studies, Food Studies, Marriage & Family Therapy, Public Health, Nutrition Science & Dietetics, Social Work, and Sport Management in an environment of cross-disciplinary teaching, research, practice, and service.
 Through classroom learning and hands-on experience, our students learn by example—and by doing—to become professionals who will provide services that enhance the emotional and physical well-being of individuals, families, and communities.

 The mission of Falk College is to provide instructional excellence and leadership in its fields of study through scholarship, practice, civic engagement, advocacy and entrepreneurial endeavors to promote the health and well-being of individuals of all ages, their families, and their communities within the framework of social justice principles.